viranch/docker-tv/README.md

 You can pass multiple comma-separated RSS feed links to `RSS_FEED` variable in the run command.
 You can also pass multiple sets of `TV_OPTS` (comma-separated, eg: `TV_OPTS=-s 720p,-s eztv` can also be passed.
 Note that the number of RSS feed links and set of `TV_OPTS` should be equal.
 The first RSS link will be used with first options set in `TV_OPTS`, second link for second options set, and so on.

-##### Media streaming server (MiniDLNA)

-The configuration for minidlna sits at `/etc/minidlna.conf` inside the container (access a running container with `docker exec -it tv bash`, where `tv` is the container name).
-You can copy it on the host, customize it and mount it with a new container using `-v /path/to/minidlna.conf:/etc/minidlna.conf` in the above run command.

 ### Running your own instance on cloud